Post job

-A medical office assistant, or sometimes known as a medical administrative assistant, is a professional who performs administrative functions for a hospital or clinic.
+A medical office assistant, or sometimes known as a medical administrative assistant, is an individual who performs administrative functions for a hospital or clinic.
 Medical office assistants are responsible for all office duties such as accounting, medical transcription, and filing insurance claims.
 They interview their patients about medical case history and critical information and must also compile their medical records.
 They must also possess knowledge in topics such as medical terminology and medical law and ethics.

 • Experience with manage care, Medicare, Medicaid, and commercial carriers.